mbartlet/pangram-programs/README.md

 The only requirement is that some aspect of the language the code should be executed with is comprehensively represented.

+For more thorough definitions and guidance, please see [CONTRIBUTING.md](CONTRIBUTING.md)

-For an example, please see [my python sample.](python/all-keywords-builtins-operators/README.md)
+For an example, please see [my python sample.](python/all-keywords-builtins-operators/)